It’s Only a Job

-After Ryan expired along side Rourke, He left Waverly tied up and walked out of the warehouse towards Rourke's car.
-He thought of calling the police, but he was afraid that Ryan’s threat was true, so he thought he would handle this on his own.
+After Ryan expired alongside Rourke, Clarke left Waverly tied up and walked out of the warehouse towards Rourke's car.
+He thought of calling the police, but he was afraid that Ryan’s threat was true, so he decided that he would handle this on his own.

 In Rourke's car, Clarke stopped in front of his row home and beeped the horn.
-The man inside peaked out of the curtain at the car in the street.
+Ryan's man inside the house peaked out of the curtain at the car in the street.
 It was too dark to see who was inside the car, but he recognized Rourke's car.

 Clarke beeped the horn again repeatedly, waking most of his neighbors.

-The man in his house, a short, thin man, came rushing out of the house and opened the passenger’s side door and started to get in.
+The man in his house, a short, thin criminal named Robert Jones, came rushing out of the house.
+He opened the passenger’s side door and started to get in.

-“Waverly died from suffocation, the dumb fuck, before we got there.
-Clarke killed all four of those idiots,” Grosso told me in the parking lot.
-“When push came to shove, he sure was cool under pressure."
+“Waverly died from suffocation before we got there.
+The dumb fuck swallowed the rag Clarke put in his mouth.
+Clarke told us he shot and killed the other three idiots,” Grosso told me in the parking lot.
+“When push came to shove, Clarke sure was cool under pressure."

 "Navy training," I said.